 Forgotten Fences - Hidden Gems of Victorian Architecture

 While wrought iron, cast iron, and wooden fences may be the stars of the Victorian era, there are a few other types of fences that deserve their moment in the spotlight.
 Brick and iron combination fences, for example, beautifully blended the sturdiness of brick with the intricate detail of ironwork, creating a look that was both solid and decorative.
 Stone and iron fences, often found around grand estates, gave an even more monumental feel—like something straight out of a Victorian fairytale.
-And let’s not forget the rare but charming terracotta and iron fences, which added a unique and artistic flair with their earthy tones and intricate patterns.
-Each of these styles brought its own touch of Victorian magic to the landscape, and they’re well worth admiring.
+And let’s not forget the rare terracotta and iron fences, which added a unique and artistic flair with their earthy tones and intricate patterns.
+Each of these fence styles brought its own touch of Victorian magic to the landscape, and they’re well worth admiring.

-Symbolism in Design: The Popular Motifs of Victorian Fences
+The Popular Motifs of Victorian Fences

 One of the fan-favorite topics is the metaphor behind symbols and motifs in Victorian fences.
 They carry deep historical and cultural significance.
 These motifs turned fences into works of art that told a story of the time and the people who lived behind them.